TSEPLNK/xmriginst/README.md

 cd ~/xmrig/build
 Run the miner:
 sudo ./xmrig
-If you want to change the mining pool, open the config.json file and update the pool address.
+If you want to change the mining pool, open the config.json file and change the pool address.
 Congrats!
 You just installed XMRig and ready to mine Monero!